Where to Stay in Berlin - A Local’s Neighborhood Guide

 The Thursday “eco market” in Kollwitzplatz.
 Photo: Fridolin freudenfett, CC BY-SA 4.0, via Wikimedia Commons

-Situated in the northeast of the inner-city, Prenzlauer Berg is excellently connected to neighboring Mitte as well as to other neighborhoods thanks to a well-distributed mix of metro, tram and bus services.
+The neighborhood is excellently connected to neighboring Mitte as well as to other neighborhoods thanks to a well-distributed mix of metro, tram, and bus stops all throughout.
 You can pretty much get anywhere and everywhere quickly and seamlessly from here.

 Such has been the success of gentrification that visitors are often surprised to learn that Prenzlauer Berg was part of the former East.
 Look at photos from the 1980’s and you’ll see rows of crumbling tenements with bullet-riddled facades and decaying balconies, all heated by coal and generally neglected.
 Things are very different these days and those shells of apartments have all been tastefully renovated, with cafés, bars, galleries, grocery stores, and independent boutiques of all kinds often lining the ground floors.

-To find the more charming parts of the neighborhood, I’d suggest aiming for the squares and streets that intersect the district’s three main boulevards: Abaris, Schönhauser Allee, Prenzlauer Allee, and Greifswalder Allee.
+To find the most charming parts of the neighborhood, I’d suggest aiming for the squares and streets that intersect the district’s three main boulevards: Schönhauser Allee, Prenzlauer Allee, and Greifswalder Allee.
 The area’s best known square is Kollwitzplatz and the streets around it - Rykestraße, Husemannstraße, and Kollwitzstraße - are some of the most quintessentially handsome, with wide cobbled lanes, expensively restored buildings, and restaurants and cafes that spill out onto the pavements in summer.
 It’s really lovely.

 The weekly Saturday market at Kollwitzplatz is popular too, as is the Sunday one at the nearby Kulturbrauerei - a former brewery that now hosts concert venues, a cinema, and nightclubs.
 The Christmas market here is also especially cute.